pavoljuhas/cmi_exchange/cmi_scripts/README.md

   model.

 * [linearfit](./linearfit) - Perform a simple linear fit to a set of noisy data.
-This script can be run in IPython "demo" mode or as an IPython notebook.
+This script can be run in IPython "demo" mode or as a Jupyter notebook.

 * [pdfrectprofile](./pdfrectprofile) - Demonstrate definition of custom
   profile for PDF calculation.

-More information on IPython
+More information on Jupyter
 ---------------------------

-Some of the above examples are written as IPython notebooks (extension .ipynb).
-An IPython notebook creates an interactive computational environment similar to Mathematica.
-To start notebook mode in IPython, run the command
+Some of the above examples are written as Jupyter notebooks (extension .ipynb).
+A Jupyter notebook creates an interactive computational environment similar to Mathematica.
+To start a Jupyter notebook session, run the command

-    ipython notebook
+    jupyter notebook

 You can then load the .ipynb file directly into your workspace.
 Alternatively, you can run

-    ipython notebook name_of_notebook.ipynb
+    jupyter notebook name_of_notebook.ipynb

 to load the notebook file directly.
-You can then interactivly run the script step by step, changing individual parts and updating the result by typing "Ctrl+Enter".
+You can then interactively run the script step by step, changing individual parts and updating the result by typing ``Ctrl+Enter``.

 * For more information visit the [IPython